Cammin/DrillTool/README.md

 # Drill Tool
 This mod adds a new tool that can harvest large resource deposits.
-However, it will consume lots of battery energy; One battery is enough for two deposits.

-- The blueprint unlocks at the same time as the Prawn drill arm.
+- The tool's blueprint unlocks at the same time as the Prawn drill arm.
-- It is crafted with 4 diamonds, 1 advanced wiring kit, and 1 titanium.
+- It is crafted with:
-- Configurable values for drill speed and battery consumption rate.
+  - 4 Diamonds
+  - 1 Advanced wiring kit
+  - 1 Titanium

+### Configurable Values
+- Drill speed: By default, It mines drillables as quickly as the Prawn drill arm.
+- Battery consumption rate: By default, one battery is enough for two deposits.

+### New Console Commands
+`RestoreDrillable` Reverts the nearest drillable to it's full state.

 # Install
+- (Requires Nautilus)
 - Go to Releases
 - Download the mod
 - Extract it to your Bepinex/plugins like most other Subnautica mods.